Apothecary

 What element is Mint (Peppermint) associated with?

-Mint (Peppermint) is associated with the Air/Fire element and the sign of Gemini, Virgo, and resonates with the Throat chakra.
+Mint (Peppermint) is associated with the Air/Fire element, the signs of Gemini and Virgo, and resonates with the Throat chakra.

 What planet rules Mint (Peppermint)?